Reliable Fine-Grained Evaluation of Natural Language Math Proofs: A Systematic Study of Evaluator Designs

 \section{A Systematic Study of Evaluator Designs}

 Using \dataset{}, we systematically study the key design factors for a math proof evaluator that produces fine-grained scores (0--7) for model-generated solutions.
-We demonstrate that (i) a strong reasoning backbone with informative context (like marking schemes) yields substantial gains, (ii) simple ensembling further improves accuracy and robustness, and (iii) a \emph{staged} evaluation pipeline can refine weaker model backbones.
+We demonstrate that (i) a strong reasoning backbone with informative context (like marking schemes) yields substantial gains, and (ii) simple ensembling further improves accuracy and robustness.